freenas/freenas-docs/userguide/system.rst

 system's uptime, and the current load average.

-To change the system's hostname, click its :guilabel:`Edit` button, type in the new hostname, and click "OK".
+To change the system's hostname, click its :guilabel:`Edit` button, type in the new hostname, and click :guilabel:`OK`.
 The hostname must include the domain name.
 If the network does not use a domain name add *.local* to the end of the hostname.